hirenchhatbar/elasticsearch-bundle/README.md

 ## Roadmap

-- ClientService - make it factory
+- Index deletion - ask confirmation
+- Pretty array with settings and mappings display on console